 Megan Kaminski a poet and essayist—and the author of three books of poetry, most recently Gentlewomen (Noemi Press, 2020).
 By exploring ideas of indeterminacy, rootedness, and resilience, her current book project Withness uses plant thinking as a model for response to our current moment and towards the future.
 Her public-facing work, in the form of the Prairie Divination Deck (w/ L. Ann Wheeler) and the Ad Astra Writing Project, helps people connect to their own ecosystems for strategies to live in their world, to grieve and heal after loss, and to re-align thinking towards kinship, community, and sustainability.
 She is an Associate Professor at the University of Kansas specializing in poetry and poetics, ecosomatics, queer ecology, plant studies, nonfiction, and the environmental humanities.
 Her work is informed by collaborative and interdisciplinary research in social welfare, evolutionary biology, the visual arts, and philosophy, as well as previous work in the healing arts and at non-profit environmental organizations.

 Janice Lee is a Korean-American writer, editor, and shamanic healer.
-She is the author of 4 books of fiction: KEROTAKIS (Dog Horn Press, 2010), Daughter (Jaded Ibis, 2011), Damnation (Penny-Ante Editions, 2013), Imagine a Death (The Operating System, 2021), and 2 books of creative nonfiction: Reconsolidation (Penny-Ante Editions, 2015) and The Sky Isn’t Blue (Civil Coping Mechanisms, 2016).
+She is the author of seven books of fiction, nonfiction, and poetry, most recently: The Sky Isn’t Blue (Civil Coping Mechanisms, 2016), Imagine a Death (Texas Review Press, 2021), and Separation Anxiety (CLASH Books, 2022).
 She writes about interspecies communication, plants & personhood, the filmic long take, slowness, the apocalypse, inherited trauma, and the concept of han in Korean culture, and asks the question, how do we hold space open while maintaining intimacy?
-She combines shamanic and energetic healing with plant & animal medicine and teaches workshops on inherited trauma, healing, and writing.
 She is Founder & Executive Editor of Entropy and Co-Founder of The Accomplices LLC.
 She currently lives in Portland, OR where she is an Assistant Professor of Creative Writing at Portland State University.

 Megan Ljubotina is a plant biologist and horticulturalist who has frequently worked with Helianthus annuus, the common sunflower, using it as a model organism to ask questions about how plants seek out nutrients, respond to stress, and interact with other plants belowground.
 Her work with James F. Cahill Jr. on sunflower root foraging and social behaviour has recently been published in an article in Proceedings of the Royal Society B (2019).

 Barry McDonald lives in rural Australia.
-He envisions his life in terms of relationship rather than achievement; of deep engagement with Land, Ancestors, family and Story.
-Barry continues to explore, in writings across a variety of media – poetry, creative non-fiction and song - the expanding dimensions of his relational experience.
+He regards his life in terms of relationship rather than achievement; of engagement with Land, Ancestors, people and Story.
+Barry continues to learn about relationship (too slowly!) from great teachers, something he explores in writings across a variety of media – poetry, creative non-fiction, song and letters (so many letters ...).

-I have a bachelor’s degree in Biological Sciences from the Federal University of Santa Catarina, in the southern Brazilian city of Florianópolis, and I’m currently doing my master’s degree in Plant Physiology at the Federal University of Pelotas, in the more-southern-still Pelotas, also in Brazil.
-Through the last years, I have been studying plant cognition, intelligence and communication, which is a new and fascinating topic of research.
-I’m very fond of science popularisation and, as far as possible, I’m always trying to make science understandable to the general audience.
+Andre Parise holds a bachelor’s degree in Biological Sciences from the Federal University of Santa Catarina, in the southern Brazilian city of Florianópolis, and has recently completed his master’s degree in Plant Physiology at the Federal University of Pelotas, in the more-southern-still Pelotas, also in Brazil.
+Through the last years, he has been studying plant cognition, intelligence and communication, which is a new and fascinating topic of research.
+He is very fond of science communication and, as far as possible, he is always trying to make science understandable to the general audience.

 Matteo Politi has a PhD in natural product chemistry and a specialization in naturopathy.
 He has more than 20 years of multidisciplinary experience related with herbal medicine, working for several University centres, not-for-profit organizations, and private companies.
 He is currently a research collaborator at the Takiwasi Center in Peru and at the University of Chieti in Italy.